zhuhanglibaba-max/optimization_group_project/README.md

 .
 ├── Adam_based.py: The file of training with Adam and AdamW.
-You can run it by commande line directly, with the parameters provided at the end of this file.
+You can run it directly, or using command line with the parameters provided at the end of this file.
 ├── model.py: The model structure of ResNet-18 and VGG-16.
 ├── nsgd_trainer.py: The execution file of training with noisy SGD.
+You can run it directly.
-├── picker.py: The file for optimizer choice.
+├── picker.py: The file for datasets and models choices.
 ├── ploter.py: The file for plotting the training curves.
 ├── sgd_trainer.py: The file of training with SGD.
+You can run it directly.